 Since 2000, gas prices have increased about 50 cents from the seasonal low at the beginning of February to the seasonal high in mid-May.
-Here’s a timeline of events that can affect gas prices during the first half of the year.
+Here’s a timeline of events that can affect gas prices.

 U.S. demand for gasoline is generally at its lowest during the first two months of the year, so refinery maintenance, known as a “turnaround,” is often scheduled during the first quarter.
 A turnaround is a planned, periodic shut down (total or partial) of a refinery process unit or plant to perform maintenance, overhaul and repair operations and to inspect, test and replace materials and equipment.